global-asp/lida-alt-text/en/0014_a-man-standing-in-front-of-a-map-of-afghanistan.md

-# A man standing in front of a map.
+# A man standing in front of a map of Afghanistan.

 ##
-A man standing in front of a map.
+A man standing in front of a map of Afghanistan.

 ##
 A man and woman hugging and a man looking sad standing near them.